allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_exp_modifying.md

 1. In the **FILTERING** area, click **EDIT**.
 1. For each frame filter:

-    1. Select the Dataset version to which the frame filter applies.
+    1. Select the Hyper Dataset version to which the frame filter applies.
     1. Add, change, or remove any combination of the following rules:

         * ROI rule - Include or exclude frames containing any single ROI with any combination of labels in the Dataset